AlexanderNenninger/mutual-information-feature-selection/data/README.rst

 Data obtained from https://www.kaggle.com/fedesoriano/company-bankruptcy-prediction.

-The original data is in `bankrupcy.csv`
+The original data is in `heart.csv`